What is the rule for using the Swedish article ''en'' or ''ett''?

 There are some more tricks and life hacks - let me surprise you in the lesson, because it is actually possible to determine the article for a Swedish word, that you have never heard before without knowing its meaning and without placing it into a category.

-Welcome to try out a lesson for free.
-But before that, find out which Swedish level you are at, by taking a self test:
+Welcome to try out a lesson for free and before that, find out which Swedish level you are at, by taking a self test: